drachenwald/autobaelfyr/_issues/2023-07/101-persona-journeys.md

 ---

 We recently held the 30 th anniversary event for the Kingdom of Drachenwald near Venlo in the Netherlands.
-Shannon and myself drove there, others took the train or flew, used a ferry pr various combinations depending on where we started.
+Shannon and myself drove there, others took the train or flew, used a ferry or various combinations depending on where we started.
 From Insulae Draconis we had to cross water, if on the European continent, then uninterrupted land travel was possible.
 Some even came from across the Atlantic.
 For those of us travelling within the Kingdom, unless we made a deliberate stop